 - Range Trading: Range trading is based on the idea that prices tend to move within a range.
 This strategy seeks to identify when the price is at the top or bottom of the range and then a position is entered in the opposite direction.

-All trading strategies have their advantages and disadvantages, therefore it is important to choose or develop a strategy that best suits your trading objectives.
+It is important to choose or develop a strategy that best suits your trading objectives.
 A good practice for traders is to test their trading strategies on a demo account before implementing them on the live market.
 This would prevent unnecessary losses, and provide the ability to make adjustments before risking actual capital.

 How To Start Trading Forex